MahmoudOstaz/Mahmoud-Ostaz/README.md

 </p>

 <p align="left">
-  💼 Tools: <strong>VSCODE, Photoshop, Git, GitHub.</strong>
+  💼 Tools: <strong>VSCODE, Photoshop, Android Studio, Git, GitHub.</strong>
 </p>

 <p align="left">
-  💌 If you want to do a project with me (or chat), feel free to send me a message:: ⤵️
+  📫 If you want to do a project with me (or chat), feel free to send me a message:: ⤵️
 </p>

 <p align="left">